Bioconductor/BBS/Doc/Troubleshoot-builds-HOWTO.md

 the tmux session and revert config.sh, then reattach to the session to monitor the script's progress.

-Now, if the biocadmin scripts have not yet been run by crontab, you don't have to do anything more.
+Now, if the biocpush scripts have not yet been run by crontab, you don't have to do anything more.

 But if that has already happened, you need to do the following:

 ```
-ssh biocadmin@linux1.bioconductor.org
+ssh biocpush@linux1.bioconductor.org
 # or ssh ubuntu@linux1.bioconductor.org and then
-# sudo su - biocadmin
+# sudo su - biocpush
 cd propagation-pipe/3.2
  ./updateReposPkgs-bioc.sh  && ./prepareRepos-bioc.sh && ./pushRepos-bioc.sh
 ```